necrashter/Arakanoid/README.md

 ./main
 ```

-If you want to remove all of the compiled objects and executable:
+If you want to remove all of the compiled objects and executable (run from build):
 ```
 make clean
 ```